On the nature of screening in Voorn-Overbeek type theories: Screening in Voorn-Overbeek type theories

 We now proceed in the same way as before, except that now the analysis is a bit more involved since we have a four component system: salt and polyions, so that both the free energy, $f(\phi_1, \phi_2, \phi_3, \phi_4)$, as well as the pressure, $p(\mu_1, \mu_2, \mu_3, \mu_4)$, are functions of four variables and consequently the Hessian matrices of derivatives will now be $4 \times 4$, instead of $2 \times 2$, with the algebra correspondingly more difficult, but not unmanageable analytically.

 The Debye length in this case is obtained with complete analogy to Eq. \ref{negiouv} as

-In order to evaluate this, we need to invert the Hessian of the original function and calculate the Hessian of its Legendre transform through the curvature duality relation of the Legendre transform, Eq. \ref{invgyui}, as
+In order to evaluate this, we need to invert the Hessian of the original function and calculate the Hessian of its Legendre transform through the curvature duality relation of the Legendre transform, Eq. \ref{invgyui}, which in this case assumes the following form